Captain-kim/Main-Project-Infrared-Colorization-at-skku/README.md

 ## Baseline
 ![Baseline structure](./images/Baseline_structure.jpg)
 G. Wu proposed State Synchronization Networks (SSN) for NIR image colorization in 2020 ECCV, ["Learn to Recover Visible Color for Video Surveillance in a Day"](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123460477.pdf).
 This structure uses one encoder and two parallel decoder and State Synchronization Module (SSM). encoder follows [ResNet](https://arxiv.org/abs/1512.03385?context=cs) using several residual blocks and two decoders have the same structure except for the final prediction layer.
 In addition, the deconvolutional layer and skip connection used in [U-Net](https://arxiv.org/abs/1505.04597) are applied to connect them with the same height and width.

+## Proposed Method
+We proposed a method for enhancing the edge, texture and color consistency.
+This structure shows a proposed method for edge enhancement and a feature fusion module.
+It is composed a three identical baseline structures and feature fusion modules.
+First, we extract the feature maps from input image and edge.
+Second, the previously output colorized images extracted are fused using the feature fusion module.
+Feature fusion module utilizes [MS-CAM](https://arxiv.org/abs/2009.14082) twice.
+By separating the Lab image, the L and ab are fused independently.
+The colorized images from input and edges are different, but they are similar to each other.
+When two images are concatenated in channels, information gets mixed up and leads to poor performance.
+Since the L includes brightness and the ab includes chrominance, if different components are used as it is, it is also mixed without being refined.
+In order to prevent this, the L and ab are separated and independently purified.
+Finally, another baseline structure takes a fused colorized images and provides the outputs.